 My Special Interests

 For the breastfeeding baby I will work to help the mother understand how their feeding position is affecting their baby’s ability to open their mouth.
 I will work directly with the baby to help improve their neck movement and jaw movement to also assist with breastfeeding.
-I find this is particularly effective for babies who are looking mainly to one direction and having problems feeding from one side more than the other.
+I find this is particularly effective for babies who aren’t opening their mouths very wide, or who are looking mainly to one direction and having problems feeding from one side more than the other.
+I will also give the parents exercises for the baby’s tongue to help it improve it’s mobility and control.

 Pregnancy – Having had two pregnancies myself I am well aware of the different postures a pregnant mothers body goes through, and also of how it’s easier to strain joints, in particular the pubic joint.
 I work with mothers to normalise their motion through the joints and muscles of the pelvis, legs and diaphragm and ribs to help their pain, but I will also teach them which movements they are doing which are causing problems for them so that they are less likely to injure themselves again.